 (Was Smoke & Mirrors, which was the working title.
 Officially changed 15-Oct-17 (see the entry for that day below.)

 This is a steampunk/SF novel with a twist.
 Primary inspirations were A Dream of Wessex and The Prisoner (the 2009 reimagining).
-(It wasn’t inspired by Inception—a first rough draft had been written well before the movie was announced).
+(It was NOT inspired by Inception—a first rough draft had been written well before the movie was announced).

 And I have a much better title, but I’m keeping it to myself at the moment.
 (Update on that: I might not be able to use that better title after all, because it’s pretty similar to the title of a 1970 collection of short stories by a well-know SF author.
 If I can find a publisher, it’d be their call.)